gmarcais/Jellyfish/README.md

 make install
 ```

-To compile from the git tree, you will also need autoconf/automake, and [yaggo](https://github.com/gmarcais/yaggo/releases "Yaggo release on github").
+To compile from the git tree, you will also need autoconf, automake, libool, gettext, pkg-config and [yaggo](https://github.com/gmarcais/yaggo/releases "Yaggo release on github").
 Then to compile and install (in `/usr/local` in that example) with:

 ```Shell
 autoreconf -i